kkazakov/osm-temp-humidity-hacs/README.md

 3. Search for "OpenSenseMap"
 4. Enter your Sensor Box ID (found in the URL at https://opensensemap.org/explore/YOUR_BOX_ID)
 5. Click "Submit"

+### Adding Multiple Sensor Boxes

+You can add multiple OpenSenseMap sensor boxes to your Home Assistant instance:

+1. Repeat the configuration steps above for each sensor box
+2. Each sensor box will be added as a separate integration entry
+3. All sensors from each box will appear as separate entities
+4. Each box will have its own device in Home Assistant

+Example: If you have 3 sensor boxes, simply add the integration 3 times with different Box IDs.

 ## Finding Your Sensor Box ID